Tomislav-Mi/expenses/README.md

      - Conditional return statements
      - Dynamic styles
      - useEffect( ), a.k.a. how I learned to make infinite loops in React. useEffect is a side effect in React.
 React's main job is to render UI & react to user input.
 Everything else is considered a side effect, like storing data in the browser storage, sending HTTP requests to backend servers etc. These tasks must be done outside of the normal component evaluation and render cycle.
-     	- Cleanup function withu useEffect.
+     	- Cleanup function with useEffect.
 You return it in useEffect.
 Very helpful.
      - Portal
      - useRef( ) - Refs allow us to get access to other DOM elements and work with them.
 Should only be used to read a value.